dmerejkowsky/kata-gilded-rose/README.md

 ## Instructions

-You *have to refactor the code and add tests* **before** implementing the "conjured" feature.
-Doing otherwize may be dangerous to your health.
+1. Choose a programming language and a test framework you know well and fork this repo.

-In addition, we have a "Golden Master" for you.
-Executing the main entry point should produce *exactly* the standard output matching the text in golden-master/expected-output.txt.
-It's advised you write a small piece of code to help you check that first.
+2. Write a small pice of code to run  the main entry point and check it produces *exactly* the standard output matching the text in golden-master/expected-output.txt.
+It may be possible to to use the test framework to do that.

-Then use whatever test framework you want to add missing tests, one piece at a time.
-If you have refactoring features in your IDE, use them :)
+3. Execute a series of *small* refactorings, while *adding* more tests in the process.
+If you have access to refactoring features from your IDE, use them.

+4. Make a commit at the end of each refactoring

+5. When the production code is clean enough and you have enough tests (and **only then**), implement the "conjured items" feature.